Peverell is one of the thousands of new names that the Norman Conquest

 introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Peverell family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Peverell Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Peverell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peverell family to the New World and Oceana

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland

 , North America, and Australia

 in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England